 You may wish to follow a bodybuilding meal plan and consume your bulk of carbs around your workouts or exercise schedule.

 Whether or not using keto dieting improves running performance or general distance running is debatable.

 Keto, Nutrition & Running

-New diets come and go.
-Most people will agree a healthy nutrition plan consisting of whole natural foods will always be of importance.
+New diets come and go but most people will agree with a healthy nutrition plan consisting of whole natural foods will always be of importance.

 Just be sure, working out while in ketosis will increase energy levels, promote lean muscle mass and improve performance.

 What impact does a keto diet have on your endurance or running performance if any?

 Do you find you have increased energy running while in keto or suffer without a high carb diet?